m-francis/m-francis.github.io/README.md

 This is a Jekyll project.

-## Running it locally
+## Running Locally

+Setup Ruby and Jekyll on your machine.
+Follow [Jekyll's step-by-step setup and installation guide](https://jekyllrb.com/docs/step-by-step/01-setup/).

-Checkout the project and run the following:
+Checkout the project and run the following.

 ```
 bundle exec jekyll serve --livereload